Australia SailGP Team

 Australia SailGP Team, officially the Bonds Flying Roos, is an Australian sailing team which participates in the international SailGP championship.
-Established in 2019 for the inaugural season of SailGP, the team has been led by driver and CEO Tom Slingsby since its creation.
+Founded in 2018 for the inaugural season of SailGP, the team has been led by driver, CEO and Co-Owner Tom Slingsby since its creation.
 The team are three-time champions, having won the first three seasons of the competition.
+They finished runners up in Season 4 and Season 2025.
+They currently leading the 2026 Season Championship.

 History

 Australia SailGP Team was established in 2019 by F50 League LLC as a part of the inaugural season of the SailGP competition.

 It won the league's inaugural 2019 season, as well as the subsequent 2021–22 and 2022–23 seasons.
+They finished runners up in 2023-24 behind Spain and Season 2025 behind Emirates GBR.

+British sailor Chris Draper signed with the team as Trimmer for 2025 following the departure of Kyle Langford to Redbull Italy.

-In June 2025, Hugh Jackman and Ryan Reynolds joined Tom Slingsby as co-owners of Australia SailGP Team, renaming it Bonds Flying Roos, gaining Australian clothing company Bonds as title sponsor.
+In June 2025, Hugh Jackman and Ryan Reynolds joined Tom Slingsby as co-owners of the Australia SailGP Team, renaming it Bonds Flying Roos, gaining Australian clothing company Bonds as title sponsor.
+Monday.com were brought on as Global Partner and Blueberry were named Team Partner.

+Ahead of the 2026 Season, the team announced the signing of Australian Wing Trimmer Iain Jensen, who had just won the 2025 season onboard rivals Emirates Great Britain.
+Chris Draper departed and joined new team Artemis Sweden.

+In May 2026, Disney+ announced they greenlit a new docuseries from Maximum Effort following the team and their world-famous co-owners Hugh Jackman and Ryan Reynolds.

+Former team members include Kyle Langford (Season 1-4), Ky Hurst (Season 1) Nick Hutton (Season 1), Lucy Copeland (Season 2), Nina Curtis (Season 2-4) Chris Draper (Season 5), Jimmy Spithill (One event in Season 4 while Tom Slingsby and his partner were having a baby), and Glenn Ashby (Two events in 2026 as injury replacement for Iain Jensen).